navybluesilver/navybluesilver/article/may.md

 Bitcoin can't be "manipulated" for the same reasons that it can't be regulated.

-##### altcoin manipulation
-It is entirely possible that there is systemic maninpulation in the price of an altcoin (depending on how centralized it is).
-The vast majority of these coins are only being traded on a handful of exchanges.

 ##### fiat manipulation
 Fun fact, fiat is being manipulated by design by a selected group of individuals (Mr. Powell and friends).